jeremyhann/ZimaDocs/source/zimacube/Quick-Start.md

   - M3X6mm Cross recessed countersunk screw：Used to fasten 3.5-inch hard disk.
   - M3X4mm Cross recessed countersunk screw：Used to fasten 2.5-inch hard disk.
 ## Install Your Disk
 Before powering on, let's take another look at how to install your accessories.
-For instance, your hard drive, the most crucial component of a NAS.
+For instance, your disk, the most crucial component of a NAS.
-###
+### Unlock the device
 1. **Remove the the front panel**
 Begin by carefully detaching the front panel of the ZimaCube chassis to access the internal components.
 {% note warn Tips %}
-**Tips！**
 The front panel is attached with magnets.
 To remove it, simply press the corners to lift it up.
 {% endnote %}